K-Sato1995/BlogPosts/Web-Application-Database-servers.md

 If a web server gets a request to serve a static HTML, CSS of Javascript file, it just returns the requested file.
 But what happens if a web server gets a request that has to be processed dynamically?
-That's when an application servers shines.
+That's when an application server comes in.

 `Nginx` and `Apache` are very well known and widely used `web server softwares`.